abu-hiba/dsa.cpp/README.md

 DSA fun with C++

+In the root directory, there is a directory for each data structure I have covered.
+Each of these directories follows the structure described below.

-In the `/examples` directory there are directories for common algorithms explained in the book [A Common-Sense Guide to Data Structures and Algorithms](https://pragprog.com/titles/jwdsal2/a-common-sense-guide-to-data-structures-and-algorithms-second-edition/).
+In the `/examples` directory for each data structure there are directories for common algorithms explained in the book [A Common-Sense Guide to Data Structures and Algorithms](https://pragprog.com/titles/jwdsal2/a-common-sense-guide-to-data-structures-and-algorithms-second-edition/).
 The examples used in the book are written in JavaScript, Python and Ruby.
 I've converted them to C++ here to try and progress my C++ skills.

-In the `/exercises` directory I've written my solutions to the coding exercises from the book.
+In the `/exercises` directory I've written my solutions to the coding exercises from the book for each data structure.
 Each sub-directory contains one solution and a README that contains the question.
 For any exercises that ask you to modify some given code, I have converted that code to C++ and included it in the README.